SkyhighSecurity/ScannerAPI/README.md

 # Introduction
 This project provides a REST API front-end to a back-end ICAP server running on McAfee Web Gateway.
-The API accepts a URL as an input
+The API accepts a URL as an input and provides a scan response in JSON format.
 The C# code can be run directly as an Azure Function or anywhere else that can run a Docker container to allow you to create a scalable microservice to process synchronous anti-malware and DLP requests.

 # Installation